Coroner: United Kingdom

-Inquest

-The coroner's jurisdiction is limited to determining who the deceased was and how, when and where they came by their death.
-When the death is suspected to have been either sudden with unknown cause, violent, or unnatural, the coroner decides whether to hold a post-mortem examination and, if necessary, an inquest.

-Conclusions (previously called verdicts)
+Inquest conclusions (previously called verdicts)

 The coroner's former power to name a suspect in the inquest conclusion and commit them for trial has been abolished.
 The coroner's conclusion sometimes is persuasive for the police and Crown Prosecution Service, but normally proceedings in the coroner's court are suspended until after the outcome of any criminal case is known.
 More usually, a coroner's conclusion is also relied upon in civil proceedings and insurance claims.
 The coroner commonly tells the jury which conclusions are lawfully available in a particular case.